-MILITARY SCIENCE
+MILITARY SCIENCE AND LEADERSHIP

-Chair and Professor: Lieutenant Colonel George P. Lachicotte III Commandant of Cadets: Master Sergeant Mark V. Lavender Assistant Professors: Captain Timothy K. Wilson Captain Matthew T. Wheeler Instructors:
+Chair and Professor:

+Lieutenant Colonel George P. Lachicotte III Commandant of Cadets:

-Master Sergeant Peter A. Bracket
+Master Sergeant Mark V. Lavender Assistant Professors:

+Captain Timothy K. Wilson

-As one of the premier Army ROTC programs in the country, the department's mission is to educate, train, develop, and inspire participants to become officers and leaders of character for the U.S. Army and the nation.
+As one of the premier Army ROTC Battalions in the country, the department's mission is to educate, train, develop, and inspire participants to become officers and leaders of character for the US Army and the nation.
 The program does this through a combination of classroom instruction, leadership labs, and experiential learning opportunities focused on developing the mind, body, and spirit of participants.
 These opportunities are designed specifically to enhance character and leadership ability in the Cadets and to allow them to practice the essential components of leadership: influencing, acting, and improving.
-Participants become members of the Fighting Irish Cadet Battalion and complete a planned and managed sequence of classroom courses and practical exercises intended to develop each participant into what an officer must be-a leader of character, a leader with presence, and a leader of intelligence-to enable them to reach their full potential as individuals and as effective leaders of groups.
-The program affords students an excellent opportunity to serve and focuses on the role of Army officers in the preservation of peace and national security, with particular emphasis placed on ethical conduct and the officer's responsibility to society to lead, develop themselves and others, and achieve success.
-The experience culminates ideally with participants earning commissions as second lieutenants in the Active Army, Army Reserve, or Army National Guard.
+Participants become members of the

+Fightin' Irish Battalion and complete a planned and managed sequence of classroom courses and practical exercises intended to develop each participant into what an US Army officer must be-a leader of character, a leader with presence, and a leader of intelligence-to enable them to reach their full potential as individuals and as effective leaders of groups.
+The program affords students an excellent opportunity to serve their country and focuses on the role of Army officers in the preservation of peace and national security, with particular emphasis placed on ethical conduct, understanding officer's leadership responsibility to society, develop themselves as well as others, and achieve life -long success.
+The experience culminates ideally with participants earning a commission as a Second Lieutenant in the Active Army, Army Reserve, or Army National Guard.
 As an organization committed to lifelong learning, participants may elect to pursue one of the Army's numerous opportunities for follow-on postgraduate study as well.